 This interactive exhibit explores how we, as humans, contribute to the devastating loss of Earth's biodiversity

-The Museum of Lost Species is a magically morbid place that only opens its doors for a few days a year; a place where the voices of species long gone echo from the walls.
-Our creepy cranky curators are eager to tell you all about the Lost Species within the Museum and their plans to fill it up with more.
-Will you help them on their malicious mission or will you try to save a species instead?
+The Museum of Lost Species is a morbid place that only opens its doors for a few days a year; a place where the voices of species long gone echo from the walls.
+Our creepy curators are eager to tell you all about the Lost Species within the Museum and their plans to fill it up with more.
+Will you help them on their malicious mission or will you join up with the 'conservationists' outside and try to save species from entering the Museum forever?

 The 'CLOSE THE MUSEUM' Campaign

 We wanted to create an out-of-the-ordinary exhibit that highlights how we, as humans, have the power to cause detrimental effects to the environment and the millions of species that live in it, and also show the ways that we can protect the Earth's vibrant biodiversity.
 Through our creepy curators and an opposing team of campaigners, the exhibit allows visitors to explore their role in biodiversity loss and think about what they can do in the future.

 The Museum of Lost Species opened its doors for the first time in August 2018 at the Green Man Festival, in Brecon Beacons, Wales - pictures pending.

 The facts and figures are scary (just take a look at the Museum's Annual Report!), but each person can make a difference to protect the environment, and prevent further biodiversity loss.